vonovak/react-navigation-props-mapper/README.md

 #### Usage

-`import { withMappedNavigationAndConfigProps } from 'react-navigation-props-mapper` and use the same way as `withMappedNavigationProps`.
+`import { withMappedNavigationAndConfigProps } from 'react-navigation-props-mapper'` and use the same way as `withMappedNavigationProps`.
 In your screen component, use `static navigationOptions`, same as you'd do normally.

 ### Injecting Additional Props to Your screen